Improved torsion point attacks on SIDH variants: Backdoor instances

-In this section we give various new instances for which we can solve Problem~\ref{torsion}.
-Recall that we denote by $A \leq B$ the degrees of Alice's and Bob's secret isogenies respectively, and we set $A \approx p^{\alpha}$ and $B \approx p^{\beta}$.
-For all the instances studied in Section~\ref{sec:improvements}, for our attack methods to give an improvement on the complexity of meet-in-the-middle we need $AB>p$ (see Figures~\ref{complexityminimalp}, \ref{complexitybestbalance}, \ref{closeto-p}, or \ref{fig:attackperf}).
-Furthermore, we only expect solutions to Equation~\ref{the_eqnofdeath} with polynomially small $e$\footnote{ Recall that this is necessary to obtain a polynomial-time online cost in our attack.} when $B>A^3 > p^{\frac{3}{2}}$ or $B > A^2 > p^2$.
-However, so far we have only considered cases where the starting curve has \jinvariant 1728.
-In Section~\ref{subsec:backdoor} we explore the question: for given $A,B$ do there exist other starting curves for which we can solve Problem~\ref{torsion} with a better balance?
-We will call such curves insecure curves (which we make more precise in Definition~\ref{insecure}), and quantify the number of insecure curves in Section \ref{sec:numweak}.
+In this section we give a method to specifically create instantiations of the SIDH framework for which we can solve~\ref{torsion} more efficiently.
+So far all of our results were only considering cases where the starting curve $E_0$ has \jinvariant 1728.
+In Section~\ref{subsec:backdoor} we explore the question: For given $A,B$ can we construct starting curves for which we can solve~\ref{torsion} with a better balance?
+We will call such curves \emph{backdoor curves} (see Definition~\ref{insecure}), and quantify the number of backdoor curves in Section \ref{sec:numweak}.
+In Sections~\ref{ss:Insecure p} and~\ref{subsec:param}, we also consider backdoored choices of $(p,A,B)$, for which we can solve \ref{torsion} more efficiently even when starting from the curve with \jinvariant~1728.